Uniform estimation in stochastic block models is slow: Introduction

 \section{Introduction}

 Network data occurs in a range of fields, and its analysis has become a highly interdisciplinary effort \citep{Easley:Kleinberg:2010:1,Handcock:Gile:2010:1,Kolaczyk:2009:1,Newman:2009}.
 In statistical network analysis, two classes of models have recently received particular attention: Graphon models \citep{Borgs:Chayes:Lovasz:Sos:Vesztergombi:2008,Hoff:Raftery:Handcock:2002:1,Orbanz:Roy:2014}, and the subclass of stochastic block models (SBMs) \citep{allmanetal11,bickel13,Goldenberg:Zheng:Fienberg:Airoldi:2009}.
+The results of this paper show, informally speaking, that estimation under a SBM becomes difficult if the parameters specifying two classes are close to each other.

-These models parametrize a random graph by a symmetric measurable function $w$, which can be interpreted as representing an adjacency matrix in the limit of infinite graph size \citep{Borgs:Chayes:Lovasz:Sos:Vesztergombi:2008}.
+SBM and graphon models parametrize a random graph by a symmetric measurable function $w$, which can be interpreted as representing an adjacency matrix in the limit of infinite graph size \citep{Borgs:Chayes:Lovasz:Sos:Vesztergombi:2008}.
 In a SBM, the function is in particular piece-wise constant.
 Examples of statistical problems arising in this field include \emph{estimation problems} (see below), \emph{class label recovery} \citep{bickelchen09,Lei:Rinaldo:2015:1,Lei:Zhu:2017:1,vvvp,zhangzhou}, and \emph{signal detection}, which refers to testing for the presence of a signal in settings where observed data constitutes a network or array \citep{accd11,ariascv14,butuceaingster,verzelenac15}.